 iCloud Shared Photo Library outlook

 Apple's goal with the iCloud Shared Photo Library is to remove the remaining barriers that are keeping you from sharing photos with friends and family by making the process virtually automatic.
-We'll see how well they've delivered on that promise once we get more time with the iOS 16 public beta.
+We need more time to see if iCloud Shared Photo Library meets that goal, but the early results are promising.